Key Takeaways

 Independent Contractors

-Workers who maintain control over their work methods, use their own tools, and have multiple clients typically qualify for exemption from workers' comp requirements
+Workers who maintain control over their work methods, use their own tools, and have multiple clients are true independent contractors and typically qualify for exemption from workers' comp requirements

 minusSign icon